ibm-cloud-docs/containers/storage-file-vpc-apps.md

     - You need bring your own (BYOK) encryption using a KMS provider such as HPCS or Key Protect.
     - You need to manually specify the subnet or IP address of the [Virtual Network Interface (VNI)](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-granular-auth).

-## Prerequisites for cluster version 1.25 and later
-{: #prereqs-vpc-file-versions}

 New security group rules have been introduced in versions 1.25 and later.
 These rule changes mean you must sync your security groups before you can use {{site.data.keyword.filestorage_vpc_short}}.
 {: important}

-Run the following commands to sync your security group settings.
+If your cluster was initially created at version 1.25 or earlier, run the following commands to sync your security group settings.

 1. Get the ID of the `kube-<clusterID>` security group.
     ```sh